django/django/docs/asgi.rst

 * ``reply_channel``: Channel name responses would have been sent on.
 No longer valid after this message is sent; all messages to it will be dropped.

+* ``path``: Unicode string HTTP path from URL, with percent escapes decoded and UTF8 byte sequences decoded into characters.

 WebSocket